aepsych.benchmark

 Get the cdf for 3D synthetic novel_det function

-x – array of shape (n,3) of locations to sample
+x – tensor of shape (n,3) of locations to sample

 x[…,0] is frequency, x[…,1] is channel, x[…,2] is intensity